chrisdevisser/ff12-tza-guide/guide.md

 - Each bazaar item unlocked at least once
 - All non-repeatable treasure obtained
 - Order of Ambrosia
-- At least one of every equipment obtained without buying it (bazaar is okay and buying extras is okay)
+- At least one of every equipment obtained without buying it (when possible; bazaar is okay and buying extras is okay)
 - Bestiary second pages complete

 If this is your first time playing, then the guide will be hard to follow.
 This is meant for someone who's relatively familiar with the game.